skills/migrate-ado-repository/.github/steps/1-step.md

 1. Wait a moment for Visual Studio Code to load in your browser.

-1. In the left sidebar, click the extensions tab and verify that the `X` and `Y` extensions are installed and enabled.
+1. In the left sidebar, click the extensions tab and verify that the `Terraform` extension is installed and enabled.